vyapp/vy/HOWTO.md

     <Shift-s>

-It will shows a save dialog window.
+It will show a save dialog window.
 Save this file as

     universe-secret